-Company Evidence Evenules Connections Notes Divestives Components Evidence, Examples, Suggestions, Notes, Directives 3A.
-Responding to Referrals and Evaluating Students Needs Click here to enter text. ☐ Teacher responds to and initiates referrals. ☐ Teacher makes thorough assessment of student needs.
-Teacher makes thorough assessment or student needs.
+Components Evidence, Examples, Suggestions, Notes, Directives 3A.
+Responding to Referrals and Evaluating Students Needs Teacher responds to and initiates referrals.
+Teacher makes thorough assessment of student needs.
 3B.
-Developing and Implementing Goals/Objective Click here to enter text.
-Click here to enter text. ☐ Teacher uses assessment results/current data to formulate goals. ☐ Teacher writes goals that are measurable. ☐ Teacher communicates the rationale for the targeted goal area. ☐ Teacher shares responsibility for related academic goals.
+Developing and Implementing Goals/Objective Teacher uses assessment results/current data to formulate goals.
+Teacher writes goals that are measurable.
+Teacher communicates the rationale for the targeted goal area.
 Teacher shares responsibility for related academic goals.
 3C.
-Engaging Students in Learning Click here to enter text. ☐ Students were intellectually/physically engaged in learning tasks. ☐ Physical tasks/activities require a great deal of movement. ☐ Instructional materials are appropriate to the activity/task. ☐ Pace is suitable for the lesson: neither dragged out nor rushed.
+Engaging Students in Learning Students were intellectually/physically engaged in learning tasks.
+Physical tasks/activities require a great deal of movement.
+Instructional materials are appropriate to the activity/task.
+Pace is suitable for the lesson: neither dragged out nor rushed.
 3D.
-Sharing Expertise with Staff Click here to enter text. ☐ Teacher provides workshops when asked and volunteer to provide them when they see the need. ☐ Materials and resources require intellectual engagement, as appropriate.
-Participants are engaged. ☐ The pacing of the lesson/activity provides for the time needed to be intellectually engaged.
+Sharing Expertise with Staff Teacher provides workshops when asked and volunteer to provide them when they see the need.
+Materials and resources require intellectual engagement, as appropriate.
+Participants are engaged.
+The pacing of the lesson/activity provides for the time needed to be intellectually engaged.
 3E.
-Flexibility and Responsiveness Click have to antout tout 3E.
-Flexibility and Responsiveness Click here to enter text. ☐ Teacher conveys to students that s/he has other approaches to try when the students experience difficulty.
-Tanahar adjusts instruction in reanance to evidence of student ☐ Teacher adjusts instruction in response to evidence of student understanding (or lack of it). ☐ Teacher handled unexpected circumstances.
-3F: Collaborating with Teachers in the Design of Instructional Click here to enter text.
-Units Tarakan waadibu and wasulam sallah anataa with alaassaana tarahan ☐ Teacher readily and regulary collaborates with classroom teacher. ☐ Teacher models tasks for classroom teacher.
-3G: Incorporating Regular Physical Educators, Classroom Click here to enter text.
-Teachers, and Aides into the Child's Program The state of the s • ☐ Teacher readily communicates with stakeholders in regards to physical education program. ☐ Teacher properly trains all staff to use specialized equipment.
+Flexibility and Responsiveness Teacher conveys to students that s/he has other approaches to try when the students experience difficulty.
+Teacher adjusts instruction in response to evidence of student understanding (or lack of it).
+Teacher handled unexpected circumstances.
+3F: Collaborating with Teachers in the Design of Instructional Units Teacher readily and regulary collaborates with classroom teacher.
+Teacher models tasks for classroom teacher.
+3G: Incorporating Regular Physical Educators, Classroom Teachers, and Aides into the Child's Program Teacher readily communicates with stakeholders in regards to physical education program.
+Teacher properly trains all staff to use specialized equipment.